 PBS – The Carousel Bar was the setting for a PBS documentary featuring an interview with local music critic Keith Spera about New Orleans’ very own Fats Domino.

-BRAVO – “Make Me A Super Model” – Filmed in the lobby and the FJ Monteleone Suite.
-Hotel provided accommodations for cast and crew.
+Bravo – “Make Me A Super Model” – Filmed in the lobby and the FJ Monteleone Suite.
+Hotel Monteleone provided accommodations for cast and crew.